 Yes, it is recommended.
 Breast cancer and endometrial cancer are two cancers that are related in some way or other to gonadal hormones.
 They occur in tissues sensitive to these hormones.
 Unopposed estrogen is the only known cause of endometrial cancer though there may be other factors involved.
 Estrogen, or at least one or more of the various estrogens, are thought to contribute to breast cancer.

 Are there any other benefits of natural progesterone use?

-Additional benefits fro women include: improved brain function, diminished muscular aches and pains, improvement of skin problems including acne, seborrhea, rosacea, psoriasis and keratoses, and improved sleep pattern.
+Additional benefits for women include: improved brain function, diminished muscular aches and pains, improvement of skin problems including acne, seborrhea, rosacea, psoriasis and keratoses, and improved sleep pattern.